Bridging Composite and Real: Towards End-to-end Deep Image Matting: Introduction

-To address the above issues in animal image matting, we study the distinct roles of semantics and details for animal image matting and explore the idea of decomposing the task into two parallel sub-tasks, semantic segmentation and details matting.
-Specifically, we propose a novel end-to-end matting model named Glance and Focus Matting network (GFM).
-It consists of a shared encoder and two separate decoders to learn both tasks in a collaborative manner for animal matting, which is trained end-to-end in a single stage.
-Moreover, we also explore different data representation formats in the global decoder and gain useful empirical insights into the semantic-transition representation.
-As shown in Figure~\ref{fig:motivation}(a)(iii), compared with previous SOTA methods, GFM is a unified model that models both sub-tasks explicitly and collaboratively in a single network.

-Besides, we make the first attempt to establish a large-scale dataset for animal matting, i.e., AM-2k, which contains 2,000 high-resolution \textit{natural} animal images from 20 categories along with manually carefully labeled fine alpha mattes.
-As shown in (iii) of Figure~\ref{fig:motivation}(b) ORI-Track, compared to the datasets in previous work~\cite{xu2017deep,Qiao_2020_CVPR,shen2016deep} as shown in (i) and (ii) which only provide foreground images or low-resolution inaccurate alpha mattes, AM-2k includes all the original natural images and high-resolution high-quality alpha mattes (more than 1080 pixel in the shorter side), which are beneficial to train models with better generalization on natural animal images.
-Besides, AM-2k also suggests several new research problems which will be discussed later.

-Furthermore, we investigate the domain gap systematically and carry out comprehensive empirical analyses of the composition pipeline in image matting.
+In this paper, we investigate the domain gap systematically and carry out comprehensive empirical analyses of the composition pipeline in image matting.
 We identify several kinds of discrepancies that lead to the domain gap and point out possible solutions to them.
-We then design a novel composition route names RSSN that can significantly reduce the domain gap arisen from the discrepancies of resolution, sharpness, noise, etc. Along with this, as shown in (ii) of Figure~\ref{fig:motivation}(b) COMP-Track, we propose a large-scale high-resolution clean background dataset (BG-20k) without salient foreground objects, which can be used in generating high-resolution composite images.
-Extensive experiments demonstrate that the proposed composition route along with BG-20k can reduce the generalization error by 60\% and achieve comparable performance as the model trained using original natural images.
+We then design a novel composition route named RSSN that can significantly reduce the domain gap arisen from the discrepancies of resolution, sharpness, noise, etc. Along with this, as shown in (ii) of Figure~\ref{fig:motivation}(b) COMP-Track, we propose a large-scale high-resolution clean background dataset (BG-20k) without salient foreground objects, which can be used in generating high-resolution composite images.
+Extensive experiments show that the proposed composition route along with BG-20k can reduce the generalization error by 60\% and achieve comparable performance as the model trained on original natural images.
 It opens an avenue for composition-based image matting since obtaining foreground images and alpha mattes are much easier than those from original natural images by leveraging chroma keying.